 Licensing and Certifications:

-- CPR and First Aid certifications (already have or the ability to achieve).
+- Possess current CPR and First Aid certifications or have the ability to obtain certifications with provided training.

 Qualifications for Deputy (Detention):

 - Must be 18 years old, or within 3 months of turning 18 years old to apply.

 - Applicants must have a generally clean criminal record, meaning no felony convictions or serious offenses that are not expungable.

 Work Schedule: After training, employees will generally start off working on the night shift, which is 6pm to 6am, and the days worked will rotate.
 There is an expectation of working mandatory overtime hours, as needed.

 Working Conditions: Detention Deputies work in a controlled and secure environment, which can be stressful due to potential risks and challenges.
 Deputies must remain vigilant, handle difficult situations, and maintain control and order within the facility.

 Physical Requirements: A Detention Deputy should be physically fit enough to have good endurance, strength, and coordination.
 A Detention Deputy needs to maintain sufficient physical fitness to handle the physical demands of the job, which includes patrolling, responding to incidents, and potentially restraining individuals.
 Having stamina and strength helps deputies carry out their duties more effectively.
 It is also necessary to have clear vision and hearing to observe the surroundings and respond promptly to security issues or emergencies as necessary.